-LAKE SINCLAIR IS FULL, 49 DEGREES, STAINED ACROSS MUCH OF THE LAKE, BY MATT HENRY, CALL 478 451 0167 ext.
-1215 (SINCLAIR MARINA)
+LAKE SINCLAIR IS FULL, 47 52 DEGREES, RIVERS AND CREEKS ARE STAINED, LOWER LAKE IS CLEAR, BY MATT HENRY, CALL 478 451 0167 ext 1215 (SINCLAIR MARINA)

 I have a few guide trips available over the next couple of weeks.
 Give me a call to reserve your trip today!
 Make sure to stop by our new boat showroom and see our 2014 and 2015 inventory of new Tracker, Sun Tracker, Nitro, Tahoe, Regency and Mako boats.
 For more information, swing by the marina, check out our sales page or call 478 451 0167.
 Water is 43 degrees, and is .49 feet below full pool.